Immorpher/doom64xe/README.md

 ## Notes

-Special thanks to Erick194, Molecicco, JNMartin, and Kovic for making all of this possible.
+Special thanks to Erick194, Molecicco, JNMartin, Nova and Kovic for making all of this possible.